April 17, 2021 @ 2:00 pm - 11:59 pm

 The Whiskey Light, over the Round House Bar entrance,

 is one of the most symbolic treasures of Put-in-Bay.
 When the Whiskey light is lit, local islanders, visitors, and boaters know that ‘the Roundhouse is officially open’ and the season has officially begun.
 This tradition dates for several decades and is one of the most anticipated weekends of the year.
 With over 145 years of rich history, the Round House Bar has become a Put-in-Bay Ohio landmark.

-The Round House Bar History
+The Round House Bar Whiskey Light History

-Constructed 1873, The Columbia Restaurant opened in downtown Put-in-Bay.
+Constructed in 1873, The Columbia Restaurant opened in downtown Put-in-Bay.
 They were known for their vast selection of beer, wine, and ice-cold treats, such as ice cream and cottage cheese.
 Around 15 years later, they renamed the Round House Bar.
 The Greunke family purchased the Round House for $11,000 in 1944.